WestCoastGod/Awesome-Virtual-Surgical-Training-Scene/README.md

 # Awesome-Virtual-Surgical-Training-Scene

-A curated collection of simulation platforms, datasets, and papers related to virtual surgical training environments, with emphasis on robotics simulation and AI/AR-assisted surgical training.
+A curated collection of simulation platforms, datasets, and papers related to virtual surgical training environments, with emphasis on robotics simulation and AI/AR-assisted surgical training. asdasd

 ## Contents